Insights from Google’s John Mueller: Key Lessons for SEOs

 John Mueller's answer on black-hat SEO at Mastodon

 SEO tricks like these go against Google’s guidelines.
-You might get temporary results, sure, but they’ll almost always lead to long-term failure.
+You might get temporary results, but they’ll almost always lead to long-term failure.

 John Mueller supports genuine SEO.
 He often stresses how important it is to create search results that users value.